 Raspberry Pi was a great platform, but I found that the more things I wanted to do with my boat server, the more Pi’s I needed, as a single one was not capable of handling the load.
 In addition, I had multiple SD card failures both on the boat and on one of the 20+ other Pi’s I had running at home, at the family cabin, and elsewhere.
 While backups helped with those failures, it was irritating to have to deal with it to begin with.
 There are better SD cards now that seem to last longer, but nothing replaces an SSD or hard drive.

-I use Intel NUCs now for all of my boat servers, home servers, and elsewhere.
+I use Intel NUCs now for all of my boat servers, home servers, and elsewhere, and have even written about them before in Using an Intel NUC as a powerful boat server.
 They have proven to be reliable, quiet, and powerful and can be run off of DC battery power directly without an inverter in the mix.
 The article above goes into more of the details around why I think the NUC is a good boat server hardware-wise.

 I have two servers on Rendezvous – one Linux and one Windows.